TargetProcess/TP3MashupLibrary/README.md

 [**Recent Activity**](https://github.com/TargetProcess/TP3MashupLibrary/tree/master/RecentActivity)

-Shows recent activity timeline: Added comments, Added entities, Changed States of User Stories, Tasks and Bugs.
+Shows recent activity timeline: new comments, new entities, status updates for User Stories, Tasks and Bugs.

 [**Board Class Of Services**](https://github.com/TargetProcess/TP3MashupLibrary/tree/master/BoardClassOfServices)

-Colors cards on the board according to the tags.
-For example, stories or bugs tagged urgent can be colored red and all stories and bugs tagged sup are colored yellow.
+Sets card background color based on tags, e.g. story or bug cards tagged "urgent" can be colored in red.
 Colors and tags are customizable in the 'BoardClassOfServices.js' file.